CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The second big benefit is the range of colors available.
 You can choose a helmet that will match your clothes and your bike.

-Your head will be properly ventilated thanks to 15 air vents even during the hot summer months.
-So, you won’t sweat as much, and you won’t have to take a shower once you arrive at work.
+Your head will be properly ventilated thanks to 15 air vents, even during the hot summer.
+So you won’t sweat as much and won’t have to shower once you arrive at work.

 Another cool feature is the inbuilt LED light with 3 modes that increase your visibility and safety at night.

-This bike helmet is available in one size, but it features an adjustable rear dial to fit most adults.
+This bike helmet is available in one size but features an adjustable rear dial to fit most adults.
 Size available:

 PHZ Bike Helmet